-What is LEEP/LLETZ?
+What is the LEEP/LLETZ procedure?

 LEEP is a procedure for removing a type of abnormal tissue growth in the cervix called cervical intraepithelial neoplasia (CIN).
 It uses a thin wire loop attached to an electrical unit.